Gua Sha treatment in Worthing with Acupuncturist Caroline Crowther

 Can acupuncture ease menopausal symptoms?

-Can acupuncture help ease symptoms through the menopause?
-The menopause, defined as the end of the last menstrual period, occurs at a median age of 53 years (Hardy 2005).
-The change in hormone levels during the perimenopause and menopause, particularly the decline in levels of oestrogen, can cause acute menopausal symptoms; for example, about 30-70% of […]
+Menopause definition and symptoms The menopause, defined as the end of the last menstrual period, occurs at a median age of 53 years (Hardy 2005).
+The change in hormone levels during the perimenopause and menopause, particularly the decline in levels of oestrogen, can cause acute menopausal symptoms; for example, about 30-70% of women in Western countries […]

 Endometriosis is a chronic condition characterised by growth of endometrial tissue in sites other than the uterus, most commonly in the pelvic cavity, but also in other parts of the body (RCOG 2006).
 This ectopic tissue responds to the hormonal changes of the menstrual cycle, with subsequent bleeding, inflammation, and pain.
 If the ovaries are […]

-Can acupuncture help painful periods?
+Can acupuncture treatment help with period pains?
 Dysmenorrhoea is painful cramps originating in the uterus just prior to or during menstruation.
 It can be primary (i.e. without any organic pathology) or secondary (i.e. associated with a pathological condition, such as endometriosis or ovarian cysts).
-The pain usually lasts between 8 and 72 hours.(Fraser 1992) Adolescent girls are […]
+The pain usually lasts between 8 and 72 hours.(Fraser 1992) Adolescent […]

 Could acupuncture be used as part of a treatment protocol for anxiety?
 Please note this information comes directly from the British Acupuncture Council.
 Anxiety disorders include generalised anxiety disorder, panic disorder, phobias, obsessive compulsive disorder (OCD) and post traumatic stress disorder (NICE 2007; Clinical Evidence 2007).
 They can be chronic and cause considerable distress and […]